-FIGURE 4.19 Coastal Flooding Hazard Map, St. Croix (a)
+FIGURE 4.14 Coastal Flooding Hazard Map, St. Croix

-FIGURE 4.20 Coastal Flooding Hazard Map, St. Croix (b)
+FIGURE 4.14 Coastal Flooding Map, St. Croix

-FIGURE 4.21 Coastal Flooding Hazard Map, St. John (a)
+FIGURE 4.15 Coastal Flooding Hazard Map, St. John

-FIGURE 4.22 Coastal Flooding Hazard Map, St. John (b)
+FIGURE 4.16 Coastal Flooding Map, St. John

-Since the last Plan Update (2019), there have not been any major coastal flooding Federal disaster declarations that have caused damage to residential and/or commercial buildings.
-During the last planning period (2014-2019), Hurricane Irma and Maria were the strongest storms to past the islands; these storms did have an impact on the shorelines such as washing several boats ashore, roads being washed away as well as dunes being compromised.
+SincethelastPlanUpdate(2019), therehaven't been any majorcoastalfloodingFederaldisaster declarations that have caused damage to residential and/or commercial buildings.
+During the last planning period (2014-2019), HurricaneIrma and Maria were the strongest storms to past the islands; these storms did have an impact on the shorelines such as washing several boats ashore, roads being washed away as well as dunes being compromised.

 There is limited available information from the US Virgin Islands that isolates coastal flooding from other hazard impacts.
 This is an instance where the Hazard Mitigation Resiliency plan would be able to assist.
 The focus will be given to coastal factors and how planning and preparation can assist with this hazard and how utilizing agencies who are instrumental would be an assist with mitigation goals that can be implemented and assessed.
-One undocumented source list 15 recorded accounts of storm surges in the local news records from 1867 to 1960.
-These ranged in magnitude from as little as 1 foot in elevation to the 12-foot mark in 1867.
+One undocumented source lists 15 recorded accounts of storm surges in the local news records from 1867 to 1960.
+These ranged in magnitude from as little as 1 foot in elevation to the 12 foot mark in 1867.
 Nearly one-half of the occurrences recorded maximum surge elevations of at least 8 feet with equal damage.